Efficient Prime Paths Generation: Algorithms for test paths generation achieving different path-based coverage criteria

 \subsection{Simple Cycle Coverage}

-This criterion requires test cases to cover all simple cycles in a graph.
+Simple Cycle Coverage requires test paths to cover all simple cycles in a graph.
 For some graphs, the number of simple cycles can be relatively large, e.g., when a graph is a complete digraph.
-This is one reason returning results one by one makes the test design process more effective.
+This is one reason returning results one by one makes the test paths design process more effective.
 It is worth noting that a simple cycle can begin in \textit{any} node.
-This means that, for example, in case of an oriented triangle $v_1 \rightarrow v_2 \rightarrow v_3 \rightarrow v_1$, there are three simple cycles to cover: $(v_1, v_2, v_3, v_1)$, $(v_2, v_3, v_1, v_2)$, and $(v_3, v_1, v_2, v_3)$.
+This means that, for example, in the case of an oriented triangle $v_1 \rightarrow v_2 \rightarrow v_3 \rightarrow v_1$, there are three simple cycles to cover: $(v_1, v_2, v_3, v_1)$, $(v_2, v_3, v_1, v_2)$, and $(v_3, v_1, v_2, v_3)$.
 Our algorithms, by default, cover only one of them.
 Therefore, to cover all simple cycles, it would be sufficient to duplicate the first simple cycle found to cover all its rotations.
 We implement this option with the $DoubleCycle$ flag.

 In Algorithm \ref{alg:SCCcoverage}, the function $ShortestPath(x, y)$ returns the shortest path between vertices $x$ and $y$ (if it exists).
 It returns an empty list if $x=y$, and the $None$ value if there is no such path.
-As mentioned, the parameter $k$ allows us to accumulate a concrete number of simple cycles before returning a test case.
-In practice, the higher the $k$ value is, the fewer the number of test cases produced.
-However, the test cases will be longer, and we will also have to wait longer for yielding the next ones.
+As mentioned, the parameter $k$ allows us to accumulate a concrete number of simple cycles before returning a test path.
+In practice, the higher the $k$ value is, the fewer the number of test paths produced.
+However, the test paths will be longer, and we will also have to wait longer for yielding the next ones.